brandonecheverry/AI4Devs-videogame/reversi-davr/prompts.md

 Make forfeital more visible.
 Instead of showing it in the text below the board, show a popup over the board, blocking gameplay until it has been acknowlegded.

 ## Prompt 9

+When the game is over, make the winner's pieces glimmer like gold (if there is a winner).

+## Prompt 10